 Sister and Brother walk us through how they understand that money doesn’t grow on trees, why we need money, how we spend it and when we spend it.
 All very helpful, actually.
 I try to convey this message with my son, certainly an important first step in a healthy financial well-being.

-So I am still in search of a few more books to add to a small pile that appeal to children but also teach a valuable life lesson about financial well being.
+So I am still in search of a few more books to add to a small pile that appeals to children but also teach a valuable life lesson about financial well being.